 Capacity based portals have more options on

 To learn more about the differences between Power Apps portals and portal add-ons, read Power Apps portals, Dynamics 365 portals and add-on portals.

-Portal metadata is stored in entities called configuration entities.
-If you change configuration entities using the Unified Interface application, you must select Clear config to clear the configuration cache for changes to reflect in your Portal.
+Portal metadata is stored in tables called configuration tables.
+If you change configuration tables using the Unified Interface application, you must select Clear config to clear the configuration cache for changes to reflect in your Portal.

-List of configuration entities refreshed when you clear config
+List of configuration tables refreshed when you clear config

-Clearing the server-side configuration cache for a portal includes refreshing the data from the following configuration entities:
+Clearing the server-side configuration cache for a portal includes refreshing the data from the following configuration tables:

 Caching changes for portals with version 9.2.6.x or later

 Power Apps portals with version 9.2.6.x or later benefit from improved caching functionality to increase consistency and reliability as follows.

 - Capacity-based portals and add-on portals will use the same caching functionality.